rinmunagi/spectator_app/README.md

 cd ../
 ./execute

-start the server, and connect the soccerwindows to server.
+start the server, and connect the soccerwindows to the server.
 run the team scripts and kickoff.

 ## Licence